RetamalVictor/TinyLM-RMSnorm/README.md

 # TinyLM + CUDA RMSNorm + KV-Cache Ablations

 TinyLM is a bite-size project to demonstrate end-to-end LM engineering: a compact Transformer, a **fused CUDA RMSNorm** kernel, and **decode-time KV-cache** benchmarks/ablations.
-It’s designed to be built in \~a day, run on a laptop 2070 Mobile, and scale to a 4090 for larger sweeps.
+It’s designed to run on a laptop 2070 Mobile, and scale to a 4090 for larger sweeps.

 ## Why this exists